piccoloaiutante/build/ansible/README.md

       hosts (or set up a new jump host)
 - [ ] copy release (staging) keys to release machines
 - [ ] backup host: generate config, install rsnapshot
-- [ ] scaleway: authorized_keys2 since first is overridden at boot
+- [x] scaleway: authorized_keys2 since first is overridden at boot
 - [ ] switch to slaveLog for all jenkins instances lacking stdout redirection (note: this depends on init type!)
 - [ ] add iptables-save-persistent to cron on ci hosts
 - [ ] [unencrypted host](https://git.io/v6H1z)
-- [ ] make exceptions for jump hosts when adding to the CI iptables firewall
+- [x] make exceptions for jump hosts when adding to the CI iptables firewall
 - [ ] when creating additional jenkins labels based on `labels=` add os/arch
       as part of hte label (ref: rvagg long irc talk see 2016-08-29 logs)
 - [ ] follow up ansible upstream wrt hostname support for smartos/alpine
 - [ ] callback plugin: make `nodejs_yaml` a class and support `--host`
 - [ ] add label support to jenkins
 - [ ] move all service-related stuff to handlers
+- [ ] find a nicer way of adding proxyhosts to iptables